& Animal Impact

 As the United Nations Commission on Population and Development meets in New York, Having Kids is urging

 Why do our tax policies still nudge women to have as many kids as they can, irrespective of the impact on the environment, the needs of future children for certain minimum levels of wellbeing in which to develop, and opportunities in life equal to their peers?
 Why have those policies not been updated to reflect the advent of climate change, developments in the science of early childhood development, the threat to equality posed by reproductive technologies, etc?
 Take action for better tax policies here.

-Fair Start Movement is partnering with the Institute for Human-Animal Connection at the University of Denver to research individual impact on other species with Dr. Sarah M. Bexell.
+Having Kids is partnering with the Institute for Human-Animal Connection at the University of Denver to research individual impact on other species with Dr. Sarah M. Bexell.
 This research will go further than previous efforts to consider the cost to other species.
 This information will make a clear case to policymakers, economists, conservationists, environmental and social scientists, the philanthropic community, local communities, and citizens of the urgent need for consequential behavior change in terms of family planning and family size.